Skip to main content

 Key Considerations for Employers

 In New Zealand, providing a written employment agreement is a legal requirement for every employee.
 This contract outlines the rights and responsibilities of both the employer and the employee, ensuring clarity on expectations and entitlements.
 The agreement must be given before employment starts, allowing the employee to fully understand their role, remuneration, and working conditions.
-It also provides the opportunity to negotiate terms, especially for union members who are covered by collective agreements.
+It also provides the opportunity to seek advice before signing, and union-related requirements apply where collective agreements are relevant.

 What Must Be Included: